arnaupujol/malaria_relatedness_importation/README.md

-# Mobility and Plasmodium falciparum genomics to inform about malaria importation into southern Mozambique
+# Probabilities of malaria importation in southern Mozambique through parasite genomics and mobility patterns

-This repository contains the code used to generate the results of the analysis of the manuscript Pujol et al., 'TITLE', JOURNAL.
+This repository contains the code used to generate the results of the analysis of the manuscript Pujol et al., 'Probabilities of malaria importation in southern Mozambique through parasite genomics and mobility patterns', submitted to Nature Communications.

 Software requirements:
 ----------------------